Nearly geodesic surfaces are filling: Preliminaries

 By [\citenum{rjFoundationsHyperbolicManifolds}, Theorem 6.6.13], a discrete subgroup of $\isom(\hs)$ admits a locally finite Dirichlet fundamental domain $D$.
 By [\citenum{rjFoundationsHyperbolicManifolds}, Exercise 6.6.2], the discrete group $\Gamma=\pi_1(M)$ is generated by side-pairings:

-By the first paragraph of [\citenum{rjFoundationsHyperbolicManifolds}, 6.7], there exists a convex $D$.
+By the first paragraph of [\citenum{rjFoundationsHyperbolicManifolds}, 6.7], there exists a convex Dirichlet fundamental domain $D$.
 Furthermore, [\citenum{rjFoundationsHyperbolicManifolds}, Theorem 6.7.1] proves that $\bar{D}$ is a convex polyhedron.
 Finally, [\citenum{rjFoundationsHyperbolicManifolds}, Theorem 6.7.4(2), Theorem 6.7.5] prove that the fundamental domain $D$ is exact: for any side $F$ of $D$, there exists a unique $g\in \Gamma$ such that

-This culminates in the following lemma. \begin{lem} A closed hyperbolic $n$-manifold admits a fundamental domain $D \subset \hs$ which is a convex polyhedron, whose sides are partitioned into pairs $\{ \{F_1, F_1'\}, \cdots, \{F_m, F_m'\}\}$, such that for each pair of sides $F_i, F_i'$, there exists a unique $g_i \in \Gamma$ which maps $F_i$ isometrically onto $F_i'$.
-Moreover, the group $\Gamma$ is generated by $\{g_1, \cdots, g_m\}$. \end{lem} We call a surface $S\hookrightarrow M$ \textit{filling} if $M-S$ consists of contractible components.
+This culminates in the following lemma. \begin{lem} A closed hyperbolic $n$-manifold admits a fundamental domain $D \subset \hs$ which is a convex polyhedron, whose sides are partitioned into pairs $\{ \{F_1, F_1'\}, \cdots, \{F_k, F_k'\}\}$, such that for each pair of sides $F_i, F_i'$, there exists a unique $g_i \in \Gamma$ which maps $F_i$ isometrically onto $F_i'$.
+Moreover, the group $\Gamma$ is generated by $\{g_1, \cdots, g_k\}$. \end{lem} A surface representative $S\hookrightarrow M$ is \textit{filling} if $M-S$ consists of components that are contractible in $M$.
+A surface $S\hookrightarrow M$ is \textit{genuinely filling} if $M-S$ consists of topological balls.
 We always assume surfaces in hyperbolic $3$-manifolds are quasi-Fuchsian.
 Let $\pi: \hy \rightarrow M$ be the covering projection.
-Then $\pi(\partial D)$ is a filling closed surface which is homotopically trivial.
-This motivates us to define a filling homotopy class of surfaces as a property that should hold for every representative\footnote{We thank Chao Wang for clarifications regarding filling surfaces versus filling homotopy classes.}.
-A filling homotopy class $[S]$ intersects every homotopically nontrivial loop of $M$ which means $\pi_1(M-S)\rightarrow \pi_1(M)$ is trivial.
-We call a disconnected space contractible if each of its components is contractible.
-We record the following useful lemma from Rubinstein-Sageev. \begin{lem}[\citenum{rsFillingSurfaces}] Let $M$ be a closed \htms and $[S]$ a filling homotopy class of surfaces.
-Then a \las representative $S$ is filling. \end{lem} Thus similar to the boundary of a fundamental domain, a least area surface in a filling homotopy class has an area lower bound by the linear isoperimetric inequality (see \Cref{isoperimetric inequality filling surface has area at least volume}).
+Then $\pi(\partial D)$ is a \gefi closed surface which is homotopically trivial.
+This motivates us to define a filling class of surfaces as a property that should hold for every representative.
+We thank Chao Wang for clarifications regarding filling surfaces versus filling homotopy classes.
+A filling class $[S]$ intersects every homotopically nontrivial loop of $M$ which means $\pi_1(M-S)\rightarrow \pi_1(M)$ is trivial.
+We record the following useful lemma from Rubinstein-Sageev. \begin{lem}[\citenum{rsFillingSurfaces}] Let $M$ be a closed \htms and $[S]$ a filling class of surfaces.
+Then a \las representative $S$ is \gefin. \end{lem} Thus, similar to the boundary of a fundamental domain, any surface in a filling class has an area lower bound by the linear isoperimetric inequality (see \Cref{isoperimetric inequality filling surface has area at least volume}).